Korean literati purges: Third literati purge of 1519

-The Third Literati Purge of 1519, also called Kimyo Sahwa (기묘사화, 己卯士禍), is one of the most discussed literati purges in Joseon Dynasty because the Sarim faction held political power and was in the process of carrying out significant reforms at the time of their purge.
+The Third Literati Purge of 1519, also called Kimyo Sahwa (기묘사화, 己卯士禍), remains a much-analyzed event in Joseon history because the Sarim faction held substantial political power and was actively implementing significant institutional reforms at the time of its purge.

-Jungjong worked to remove excesses of Yeonsangun and return to Seongjong's era, but his royal authority was limited due to powerful presence of coup leaders who put him on the throne.
-Only when the three main leaders of coup died of old age and natural causes eight years later, Jungjong began to assert his authority and look for ways to restrain Hungu faction's power.
-He soon found an answer in Cho Kwangjo, a young and energetic leader of the Sarim faction, who soon became Jungjong's most trusted official.
-He enjoyed such a complete confidence of Jungjong that Jungjong abandoned a planned war at the sole opposition by Jo.
-With Jungjong's support, Cho rose to become an Inspector General only four years after entering politics in a series of unprecedented promotions and brought in many like-minded, young Sarim scholars from rural provinces to Jungjong's court.
-Under his leadership, the Sarim faction pushed forth a series of reforms as they established local self-government system called Hyang'yak, pursued land reforms to distribute land more equally and limit amount of land owned by the rich, promulgated Confucian beliefs widely among the public with vernacular translations, and sought to reduce the number of slaves.
-Cho believed that any talented people including slaves should be appointed as officials regardless of social status.
-(For instance, he met a nameless butcher/tanner of lowest class and admired his learning so much that he discussed state affairs with him and wanted to appoint him as a government official.)
-According to Veritable Records of the Joseon Dynasty, no official dared to receive a bribe or exploit the populace or local provinces during this time because of strict enforcement by Inspector General's Office.
-He was admired so much by populace that when he appeared on streets people gathered before him saying, "Our master is coming," according to famous Korean philosopher Yi I.
+Jungjong worked to reverse the administrative excesses of Yeonsangun and return the state to Seongjong's administrative standards, but his royal authority was limited by the powerful presence of the coup leaders who had placed him on the throne.
+After the three primary leaders of the coup died of natural causes eight years into his reign, Jungjong began to assert his authority and sought ways to restrain the Hungu faction's power.
+He aligned with Cho Kwangjo, a young leader of the Sarim faction, who became a trusted official.
+Cho enjoyed the confidence of Jungjong, to the extent that the king abandoned a planned military campaign because of Cho's sole opposition.
+With Jungjong's backing, Cho rose through a series of rapid promotions to become Inspector General within four years of entering politics, bringing numerous young Sarim scholars from rural provinces into the royal court.
+Under his leadership, the Sarim faction advanced a series of reforms: establishing a local self-government system called Hyang'yak; pursuing land reforms to distribute land more equitably; promulgating Confucian texts via vernacular translations; and working to reduce the population of slaves.
+Cho advocated that talented individuals, regardless of their social class, should be eligible for government appointments.
+According to the Veritable Records of the Joseon Dynasty, bribery and corruption subsided significantly during this period because of strict enforcement by the Inspector General's Office.
+Contemporary philosopher Yi I noted that Cho was highly regarded by the general public.

-However, these radical reforms generated fierce hostility and resistance of the Hungu faction.
-Cho also made many political enemies by impeaching many of the so-called heroes of 1506 coup.
-Especially when Cho argued that many of the alleged contributors to 1506 coup did not actually contribute to the coup and revoked their special privileges (including tax exemptions and huge stipends), the Hungu faction began to plot Cho's downfall.
-In early 1519, there was a plot by some Hungu officials to assassinate Sarim officials, which was discovered in time.
+However, these radical reforms generated fierce hostility and resistance from the Hungu faction.
+Cho also made political enemies by impeaching several prominent figures of the 1506 coup.
+When Cho argued that many registered contributors to the 1506 coup had not actually participated and successfully revoked their special privileges (including tax exemptions and stipends), the Hungu faction began to plot his downfall.
+In early 1519, an initial plot by Hungu officials to assassinate Sarim figures was discovered and neutralized.